• Skip to primary navigation

 To build a Simple Logic Probe Circuit using Transistors follow the below mentioned steps:

-• Join Q2s emitter to the ground.
+• Q2 emitter connects to ground.

 Conclusion: